 Using IoT for sustainability

 The Internet of Things is unique in that it allows us to reach out to people and devices that previously could not be reached.
 We’re able to monitor air pollution, assess the traffic flow of a city, and optimize water and electricity supplies.

-We’ll probably start seeing organizations waking up to the fact that Internet of Things has more than just an economic impact.
+We’ll probably start seeing organizations waking up to the fact that the Internet of Things has more than just an economic impact.
 There have already been projects focusing on environmental monitoring and food supply.
 While some of these projects have commercial goals, we could very well see the first use of IoT to combat climate change, poverty and even mental health issues regardless of financial gain – in the very near future.

 We’re also likely to see more Internet of Things startups emerging as this digital trend becomes more and more mainstream.
 These startups will build their practices around keeping up with networking, analytics and security challenges, as well as opportunities, as more devices become available.

 They’ll quickly realize that they need the vertical market expertise and customer relationships that partners at the forefront have and will actively attempt to build up channel programs.
 This is good news for the vertical channel.
-These IoT startups will bring about more awareness to the capabilities of Internet of Things for businesses.
+These IoT startups will bring about more awareness of the capabilities of the Internet of Things for businesses.

-In truth, we’ve only reached the tip of the iceberg when it comes to Internet of Things capabilities and predictions.
+In truth, we’ve only reached the tip of the iceberg when it comes to the Internet of Things capabilities and predictions.
 Companies are starting to implement IoT and industrial Internet of Things technologies and are starting to see a return on investment, but the volume of data that is collected is yet to be fully analyzed and utilized.
 The high-performance computing is yet to be realized to help analyze the sheer volume of data but it is on the horizon and will be an interesting development.
-Read our article on the state of Internet of Things if you’re interested in finding out more.
+Read our article on the state of the Internet of Things if you’re interested in finding out more.